Meredith’s studio design practice includes client work, pro-bono work, and experimental work that has been exhibited across the US.

 Purchase A Short Guide to Research (for Designers) on Amazon.
 Meredith also writes scholarly papers that are archived and accessible via the Portland State University Library.

 Follow Meredith on Vimeo.

-Meredith’s client work spans print, interaction, identity systems, and motion graphics for a number of notable clients.
-Commerical clients/projects include the University of Southern California, Lear Corporation, Cranbrook Academy of Art, Young & Rubicam, Deloitte, XM Radio, FIDM, The Henry Ford Museum & Walt Disney Imagineering.
-Pro-Bono projects include work for the Sudanese International Center for Peace & Diplomacy, and the Oregon Chapter of the ACLU.
-The following were created for USC:
+Meredith’s client work spans branding and identity, print, interaction, and motion graphics for a number of notable clients.
+Commerical projects include work for the University of Southern California, Chrysler, Lear Corporation, Cranbrook Academy of Art, Young & Rubicam, Deloitte, XM Radio, FIDM, The Henry Ford Museum and Walt Disney Imagineering.

 Graphics for courses Meredith teaches at Portland State.